basho/basho_docs/source/languages/en/riak/cookbooks/Open-Files-Limit.md

 Reference: [[http://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/]]

-### Enabling PAM Based User Limits
+### Enable PAM Based Limits for Debian & Ubuntu
 It can be helpful to enable PAM user limits so that non-root users, such as the riak user may specify a higher value for maximum open files.
-For example, to enable PAM user limits and set the soft and hard values for all non-root users to 8192 open files, follow these steps:
+For example, follow these steps to enable PAM user limits and set the soft and hard values
+*for all users of the system* to allow for up to *65536* open files.

-  1. Edit `/etc/pam.d/su` and remove the comment on this line:
+  1. Edit `/etc/pam.d/common-session` and append the following line:

-         #session    required   pam_limits.so

-     so that it resembles this line:

          session    required   pam_limits.so

-  2. Save and close the file
+  2. Save and close the file.

-  3. Edit `/etc/security/limits.conf`, and append the following lines to the file:
+  3. Edit `/etc/security/limits.conf` and append the following lines to the file:

-         riak               soft     nofile          8192
+         *               soft     nofile          65536
-         riak               hard     nofile          8192
+         *               hard     nofile          65536

-  4. Save and close the file
+  4. Save and close the file.

+  5. (optional) If you will be accessing the Riak nodes via secure shell (ssh), then you should also edit `/etc/ssh/sshd_config` and uncomment the following line:

+         #UseLogin no

+     and set its value to *yes* as shown here:

+         UseLogin yes

+  6. Restart the machine so that the limits to take effect and verify that the new limits are set with the following command:

+         ulimit -a

+### Enable PAM Based Limits for CentOS and Red Hat

+1. Edit `/etc/security/limits.conf` and append the following lines to the file:

+       *               soft     nofile          65536
+       *               hard     nofile          65536

+2. Save and close the file.

-  5. Restart the machine so that the limits to take effect, and verify with the command: `ulimit -a`.
+6. Restart the machine so that the limits to take effect and verify that the new limits are set with the following command:

+       ulimit -a

+<div class="note"><div class="title">Note</div> In the above examples, the
+open files limit is raised for all users of the system.
+If you prefer, the limit can be specified for the riak user only by substituting the two asterisks (*) in the examples with <code>riak</code>.</div>

 ## Solaris
 In Solaris 8, there is a default limit of 1024 file descriptors per process.
 In Solaris 9, the default limit was raised to 65536.
 To increase the per-process limit on Solaris, add the following line to `/etc/system`: